Should Ohio gun vendors include trigger locks with sale of firearm? - NewsBreak

 COLUMBUS, Ohio (WCMH) – While serving as the Mayor of Toledo, Rep. Paula Hicks-Hudson said her administration handed out free gun-locking devices to local residents.

-The Democratic lawmaker wants to bring those efforts back – this time across Ohio.Ohio lawmakers to debate bill to ban gender-affirming care for LGBTQ+ youth
+The Democratic lawmaker wants to bring those efforts back – this time across Ohio.Boardman PD: Suspect at large after shots fired at apartments

 “What this bill is designed to do is to make it safer for people who choose to have guns in their home, but to have them stored in such a manner that they’re not subject to someone who doesn’t know anything about guns getting their hands on them and using them,” Hicks-Hudson said.